asimrehman12/asimrehman12/README.md

 ### 👋 About Me

-Results-oriented Software Engineer with practical experience in Python development, Flutter, full-stack software engineering, Artificial Intelligence, Generative AI, and IoT application development.
-Proven ability to design, develop, and deploy scalable software solutions from concept to implementation.
+Results-oriented Software Engineer with practical experience in Machine Learning, Python development, Artificial Intelligence, Generative AI, Flutter, and IoT application development.
+I have proven ability to design, develop, and deploy scalable software solutions from concept to implementation.

-Experienced in building AI-powered chatbots, enterprise business management applications, and cloud-connected IoT systems using Firebase and modern development frameworks.
-Strong analytical thinker with excellent problem-solving skills and a passion for developing reliable, user-focused software solutions.
+Experienced in building AI-powered chatbots, Mobile applications, and cloud-connected IoT systems using Firebase and modern development frameworks.
+I am Strong analytical thinker with excellent problem-solving skills and a passion for developing reliable, user-focused software solutions.

-Currently a final-year Software Engineering student at Kohat University of Science and Technology (KUST), completing my FYP, AgroSense — an IoT-based agricultural monitoring system.
-Alongside my studies, I run Aisle & Ink, a WhatsApp-first digital wedding invitation platform.

 ---